theblacktechie/WNBA-2026-Draft/README.md

 ## The Story

-**Empress Davenport** served as associate coach at Ole Miss during the 2025–26 season, coaching Cotie McMahon through her entire senior year (19.5 PPG, SEC Newcomer of the Year).
-On March 27, 2026, Davenport joined the Dallas Wings coaching staff.
-Dallas held Pick No. 1 on draft night.
+**Yolett McPhee-McCuin** recruited Cotie McMahon as the top forward in the transfer portal and developed her into a first-round pick in one season — 19.5 PPG, 703 points, SEC Newcomer of the Year.
+Coach Yo saw what Cotie could become before anyone else offered her that stage.

-She didn't just develop Cotie McMahon.
-She went to work for the team that could draft her.
+**Empress Davenport** served as associate coach at Ole Miss during the 2025-26 season, responsible for the guard group.
+On March 27, 2026, Davenport joined the Dallas Wings coaching staff — the same organization that held Pick No. 1 on draft night.

 The coach tree doesn't end at graduation.